pallav0id/Rain-Prediction-Model/README.md

 ![Project Logo](path/to/your/project/logo.png)

+This repository contains a comprehensive analysis of weather data and the application of machine learning algorithms to predict whether it will rain tomorrow. # Weather Prediction Analysis

 This repository contains a comprehensive analysis of weather data and the application of machine learning algorithms to predict whether it will rain tomorrow.
 The dataset includes various weather-related features, and multiple algorithms are employed for classification tasks.

 ## Features

+The following features from the dataset are used in this analysis:

 - MinTemp
 - MaxTemp